vigetlabs/microcosm/CONTRIBUTING.md

 npm start
 ```

-This will host the demo at `http://localhost:8080`.
+This will host a web server with all examples at `http://localhost:8080`.

 ## Testing